VirusTotal/vt-use-cases/admins_guide/VT_group_admins_API_guide.md

 * VirusTotal service account ID -> check it on the [landing page](https://www.virustotal.com/gui/home/search) -> your name at the top right corner -> **VT enterprise group** option -> **Service accounts** section.
 * VirusTotal user API key -> check it on the [landing page](https://www.virustotal.com/gui/home/search) -> your name at the top right corner -> **API key** option -> **API Key** field.

-Additionally, please note that the API key used for authentication/authorization in the code snippets below is set as an environment variable.

 ## Use cases
 * <a name="group-members-management">Group members management
 	* Getting group members